vovchisko/brain-thing/README.md

 Brain Thing watches your vault folder for changes.
 Both directions are live:

-- Create/Edit in Obsidian → AI sees the update right the way
+- Create/Edit in Obsidian → AI sees the update right away
 - Create/Edit through Claude → file appears in Obsidian immediately
 - Rename updates all `[[wikilinks]]` across the vault, same as Obsidian does